Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Experiments

-\textbf{Training Setup:} For euclidean BTSP, we train two architectures, i.e. PA-AT and PA-EAN.
-For non-euclidean BTSP, we train PA-AD.
-Training details of all these networks along with DRL-MOA are given in Table.~\ref{tab:Results3}.
-The training times are reported based on training from NVIDIA V100 Volta GPU.
-All the networks except PA-EAN are trained on graphs of 40 city BTSP instances.
+\textbf{Training Setup:} For Euclidean BTSP, we train two architectures, \textit{i.e.}, PA-AT and PA-EAN.
+For the non-Euclidean BTSP, we train PA-AD.
+Training details of these networks along with DRL-MOA are given in Table~\ref{tab:Results3}.
+The training times are reported based on training on NVIDIA V100 Volta GPU.
+All the networks except PA-EAN are trained on 40-city BTSP instances.
 Further, all our networks are trained for $K = 20$ preferences.
 PA-AD network is trained on adjacency matrices.